pokt-network/pocket-js-LEGACY/doc/guides/quickstart.md

 # Quickstart

-## Pocket-JS 0.6.8-rc highlight
+# Pocket-JS 0.6.8-rc highlight

-In the latest version, we introduce the new ProtoBuf transaction codec.
+In the latest version of this SDK, we introduce the new ProtoBuf transaction codec.
 This functionality is activated on the `Configuration` class for Pocket by default.
-To use the legacy AminoJS transaction codec the `useLegacyTxCodec` flag should be set to `true`.
+To revert to the legacy AminoJS transaction code, make sure to set the `useLegacyTxCodec` flag to `true`.

 ```js
 const useLegacyTxCodec = true;
 const configuration = new Configuration(5, 2000, undefined, 100000, undefined, undefined, undefined, undefined, undefined, undefined, useLegacyTxCodec)
 ```

-## How to Instantiate a Pocket Instance
+# HOWTO: Instantiate a Pocket Instance

 For a basic configuration file, we simply need to set the following three properties: `maxDispatchers`, `maxSessions`, & `requestTimeOut`.

-**Note:** We are going to use the default ProtoBuf transaction codec for the following examples.
+**Note:** We are using the default ProtoBuf transaction codec for the following examples.

 ```js
 const maxDispatchers = 5;